 "I believe that the ability to prepare and serve good and attractive meals is a delightful feminine virtue."

 "A woman must know all the household arts whether or not she has servants to instruct."

-Amy Vanderbilt (1908-1974), educated in Switzerland and in the USA, was a descendent of the famous Vanderbilt family, once one of the richest dynasties in America.
-Amy was a radio and television host and worked in PR and advertising and once was a consultant for the US Department of State..
+Amy Vanderbilt (1908-1974), educated in Switzerland and in the USA, descended from the famous Vanderbilt family, once one of the richest dynasties in America.
+Amy was a radio and television host and worked in PR and advertising and once was a consultant for the US Department of State.
 Her book, Amy Vanderbilt's Complete Book of Etiquette is still in circulation.

 "Good Manners have much to do with the emotions.
 To make them ring true, one must feel them, not merely exhibit them."

 Fun fact: The book's simple illustrations are attributed to "Andrew Warhol" who in fact, yes, was THAT Andy Warhol.

 "The running of a home and the preparation of food is creative.
 This is something that is too often missed entirely in the education of our American girls."